-Launched in 2010, Impact!
-Design for Social Change is a six-week summer intensive studio experience exploring the many roles creative professionals can play when executing socially-minded work.
-Impact! is hands-on, with both self-generated social entrepreneurship and collaborative community partnerships in New York City.
-The program runs on two parallel yet related modules.
+Impact!
+Design for Social Change is a six-week summer intensive exploring the many roles creative professionals can play when executing socially minded work with a focus on self-generated social entrepreneurship and collaborative community projects.

-The Team Project brings participants together as small teams focused on economic and community development for a New York City non-profit.
+Module two brings participants together as small teams with a focus on community engagement for a New York City non-profit.
 Working collaboratively, team members will learn to understand and address community needs while navigating complex social, political and cultural factors.
 This module is in collaboration with the New York City Department of Small Business Services.

 Impact! is rigorous and at a level on par with graduate studies.
 Along with the support of an experienced faculty, participants connect with a wide range of tools to develop meaningful social impact.
 Weekly lectures and field trips introduce students to a dynamic range of industry innovators.